vvvvveraliu/ImageClassification-NoiseHandling/README.md

 ### Implementation
 To improve the model performance, we will implement the following two models:
 * Model I: this is a more sophisticated model (e.g. neural networks) than the baseline, while still treats the noisy labels as clean ones;
 * Model II: use exactly the same predictive model as in Model I, but add some extra models or procedures to address the label noise issue.

+### Results

+* Baseline: Logistic Regression model gives low accuracy of around 24%
+* Model I:  CNN(convolutional neural network), which gives better accuracy of about 47.6%
+* Model II: Applied a VGG network to clean the noisy labels and then applys same method of Model I. It has a better perfomance of reaching accuracy around 58.3%